guptaanu412/example-course-specs/README.md

 and you will often have questions or issues we haven't suggested, but couple of hours of thinking at this stage can save days of rework later on.

-Output: a rough scope for the course that you have agreed with your CL.
+Checkin: a rough scope for the course that you have agreed with your CL.

 </em>

+The questions and answers for the Unix shell course are:

 1. What problem(s) will student learn how to solve?
    - How to combine existing/legacy tools.